 B.E.
-(CSE) PROGRAM OUTCOMES (PO's) Engir eering Graduates will be able to: P01 Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
-PO2 Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering 002 sciences.
-Design/development of solutions: Design solutions for complex PO3 Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+(CSE) PROGRAM OUTCOMES (PO's) Engir Engineering Graduates will be able to: P01 Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO2 Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering PO3 sciences.
+Design/development of solutions: Design solutions for complex PU3 Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct investigations of complex problems: Use research based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 P05 Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-P06 The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-P07 Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, DOG and demonstrate the knowledge of, and need for sustainable development.
-Ethics: Apply ethical principles and commit to professional ethics and P08 responsibilities and norms of the engineering practice.
-P09 Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
-P10 Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear P11 instructions.
-Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+P06 The engineer and society: Apply reasoning informed by the contextual 1.00 knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+P07 Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+P08 Ethics: Apply ethical principles and commit to professional ethics and P09 responsibilities and norms of the engineering practice.
+Individual and team work: Function effectively as an individual, and as a P09 member or leader in diverse teams, and in multidisciplinary settings.
+P10 Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+P11 Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 P12 Lifelong learning: Recognize the need for, and have the preparation and ability to engage in independent and lifelong learning in the broadest context of technological change.

-B.E (CSE) PROGRAM SPECIFIC OUTCOMES (PSO's) PSO I Graduates will have knowledge of programming and designing to develop solutions for engineering problems.
-PSO II Graduates will be able to demonstrate an understanding of system architecture, information management and networking.
-PSO III Graduates will possess knowledge of computer science and engineering in the areas of Cloud Computing & Data Analytics and apply them in appropriate domains.
+B.E (CSE) PROGRAM SPECIFIC OUTCOMES (PSO's) PSO I PSO I Graduates will have knowledge of programming and designing algorithms to develop solutions for engineering problems pertaining the AI&ML.
+PSO II Graduates will be able to develop models in Machine Learning, Deep Learning using knowledge of AI and modern tools.
+PSO III PSO III Graduates will apply AI&ML techniques for real world applications in the areas of Cyber Security, Image processing, Natural Language Processing and IoT

-With effect from the Academic Year 2023-24

-VASAVI COLLEGE OF ENGINEERING (AUTONOMOUS) SCHEME OF INSTRUCTION AND EXAMINATION(R-23) FOR B.E 2023-24 ADMITTED BATCH I SEMESTER (A.Y 2023-24)
+With effect from the Academic Year 2023-24 VASAVI COLLEGE OF ENGINEERING (AUTONOMOUS) SCHEME OF INSTRUCTION AND EXAMINATION(R-23) FOR B.E 2023-24 ADMITTED BATCH I SEMESTER (A.Y 2023-24)